math-a3k/django-ai/docs/apps/examples.rst

 (You may also want to use `django-celery-beat <https://pypi.python.org/pypi/django_celery_beat>`_).

 You can opt for no automation at all and "manually" recalculate all the model through the admin when deemed necessary.
-This may be suitable for the beginning, but with the adequate tunning, you can build and incorporate an autonomous system that constantly learns from the data into your application.
+This may be suitable for the beginning, but with the adequate tuning, you can build and incorporate an autonomous system that constantly learns from the data into your application.

 Other Considerations
 --------------------